zaphosting/docs/docs/minecraft-firststeps-java-bedrock-comparison.md

 ## Platforms

-The most important question people ask when starting to play Minecraft is: "On which device can I play?". *Java*, the original game, can only be played on Windows, macOS, and Linux and has higher system requirements (expecially if you start adding [shaders and other mods](#customisation-and-modding)) while *Bedrock* can be played on almost all devices from Phones to Computers and Consoles with full cross-platform capabilities.
+The most important question people ask when starting to play Minecraft is: "On which device can I play?". *Java*, the original game, can only be played on Windows, macOS, and Linux and has higher system requirements (especially if you start adding [shaders and other mods](#customisation-and-modding)) while *Bedrock* can be played on almost all devices from Phones to Computers and Consoles with full cross-platform capabilities.

 ## Updates

 Both versions get consistent updates but for testing versions the term "snapshot" is used on *Java* and "beta" on *Bedrock* (only on Windows, Xbox and Android).
 :::caution
 Please be careful while loading these as your world could become corrupt.
-It is always recommended to backup your worlds regulary!
+It is always recommended to backup your worlds regularly!

 ## Multiplayer